Detailed Information on Lukla’s Flight

 Where can you get the Sagarmatha National Park Permit?

-Ans - You can get this permit at the permit checkpoint in Lukla or the national park entrance gate in Monjo.
-Besides that, you can also obtain the Sagarmatha National Park Permit at the Nepal Tourism Board office in Kathmandu.
+Ans—You can get this permit at the permit checkpoint in Lukla or the national park entrance gate in Monjo.
+You can also obtain the Sagarmatha National Park Permit at the Nepal Tourism Board office in Kathmandu.

 The permit cost is NPR 3,000 for foreigners and NPR 1,500 for SAARC Nationals.